SkeldJS/Hindenburg/pages/Plugins/guides/new-roles.md

 A crucial part of having a custom role is for the player to be able to identify that they have been assigned that role, and since we don't have access to the client to create a mod, we'll have to manually set cosmetics that give the appearance of a jester to make it obvious.
 More notably, we can set the name _with colours_ to create a "tag" or "role" system in the players' names, for instance `[Jester] weakeyes`.

 ### Creating the perspective
-We can use Hindenburg's {@page Player Perspectives} to create an environment where only the Jester can see their cosmetics, and everyone else sees them as normal.
+We can use Hindenburg's {@page ../advanced/player-perspectives.md} to create an environment where only the Jester can see their cosmetics, and everyone else sees them as normal.
 This gives the same effect as how only the Impostor can see their names as red, whereas everyone else sees it as white.

 First, we'll need to create a `jesterPerspective` property on the class so we can store the perspective and destroy it later, when the jester gets voted out and the game ends:
 ```ts